jonathanstelman/SustainableBeekeeping/README.md

 2017 April-May

 ## Problem Statement
-- Many get into beekeeping as a hobby.
-They enjoy working outside, producing honey, sharing their product with others, experimenting to see how to increase their yields.
-- By their third year, most new beekeepers have lost a lot of bees.
-The queen dies, and the colony collapses.
-- At this point, many get frustrated, and most beekeepers don’t last more than three years as a result
+Many novice beekeepers enter beekeeping as a hobby.
+At its surface, beekeeping is an inviting hobby.
+People are drawn to beekeeping because it allows people to work with their hands, get outdoors, and produce a delightful product that can be shared with others.
+There is also plenty of room for experimenting and problem solving to see how to improve the quality or yield of honey.
+However, for most beekeepers it is hard to sustain the hobby for more than three years.
+After this time, bee colonies tend to die off.
+If the queen bee dies, reproduction comes to an abrupt halt, and the colony collapses.
+At this point, even the most passionate beekeepers may become frustrated by seeing their colony collapse, and give up their hobby.
+It can be very hard to find useful information about sustaining bee colonies.
+Many resources are obscured by scientific jargon or are spread out across different media in an incoherent fashion.

 ## Purpose
-- This site is designed to help encourage these frustrated beekeepers, to support them by offering helpful suggestions and insights that will help these beekeepers.
+This website is designed to help encourage and support these frustrated beekeepers by offering helpful suggestions and insights that these beekeepers can use to not only keep a bee colony alive, but to even expand it to multiple colonies so they can grow their operations year over year.
+It will aggregate diverse resources, and sequence the information so different types of learners will be able to easily find information they can use right away.

 ## Users
- #### Beekeepers from around the world.
+#### Profile
+Users of this website include beekeepers from all over the world.
+All age groups are represented.
 They...
-- are intermediate to advanced in beekeeping experience
-- have been in beekeeping more than 3 years
+- have at least a beginner's background in beekeeping.
 - know the challenges, and have struggled to keep a hive three years.
 - are seeing things that aren’t working, but don't know how to find approaches that will work.
 - want to invest more time into the process to ensure their hobby will last for a long time.

-#### Users will be directed to the site
+#### User interaction with site
-- by word of mouth
-	- beekeeper community
-	- beekeeper clubs (Susquehanna Valley Beekeepers Association)
-	- Talks
-- Social media outreach (newly created complementary Twitter and Facebook accounts)
+Users will be directed to the website either through word-of-mouth, or by the recommendation of some other beekeeping resource online.
+Beekeeper communities tend to be very supportive of one another.
+There are clubs all over the country and world, and the client is an regular speaker at club meetings (Susquehanna Valley Beekeepers Association) and public outreach events.
+The client already has a number of popular and highly-recommended resources online (YouTube, articles written on other sites, podcast interviews), and so many will come to the site knowing to expect expert and friendly advice.
+The client also hopes to capitalize on social media outreach, generating a following on both Twitter and Facebook, in order to direct traffic to his site.

 ## Content
 #### Description of content